Lorazepam 2mg: Uses, Benefits, and Precautions

 - Kidney function: Severe renal impairment may affect the excretion of lorazepam glucuronide

-- Body composition: Obesity can increase the volume of distribution and potentially prolong effects
+- Body composition: Obesity can increase the volume of distribution and potentially prolong the effects

 - Genetic factors: Variations in glucuronidation enzymes may affect metabolism rates